CholeM/jammming/README.md

-# Getting Started with Create React App
+# Jammming - A Spotify Playlist App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Jammming is a Spotify Playlist app, where the user can search tracks and add them to a new playlist.
+Save the playlist and it will appear on the user's Spotify account.

 ## Available Scripts